themesberg/flowbite/content/components/accordion.md

       <div id="accordion-nested-body-2" class="hidden border border-s-0 border-e-0 border-t-0 border-b-default" aria-labelledby="accordion-nested-heading-2">
         <div class="p-4 md:p-5">
           <p class="mb-2 text-body">Flowbite is first conceptualized and designed using the Figma software so everything you see in the library has a design equivalent in our Figma file.</p>
-          <p class="text-body">Check out the <a href="https://flowbite.com/figma/" class="text-brand hover:underline">Figma design system</a> based on the utility classes from Tailwind CSS and components from Flowbite.</p>
+          <p class="text-body">Check out the <a href="https://flowbite.com/figma/" class="text-fg-brand hover:underline">Figma design system</a> based on the utility classes from Tailwind CSS and components from Flowbite.</p>
         </div>
       </div>
       <h2 id="accordion-nested-heading-3">